opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 - Version control repository folder, labeled according to the version control configuration, contains the folders and files under version control (see  :ref:`Using the Version Control <using_the_version_control>`  ).

-.. note:: In case several repositories are defined, each will be displayed with the related label (see  :ref:`Configuring the Version Control in Toonz <configuring_the_version_control_in_toonz>`  ).
+.. note:: In case several repositories are defined, each will be displayed with the related label (see  :ref:`Configuring the Version Control in OpenToonz <configuring_the_version_control_in_toonz>`  ).

 You can open folders and sub-folders in order to retrieve files that are displayed in the area on the right.
 The current location path is displayed at the top of the browser; existing folders can be renamed and new folders can be created.
 Files can be displayed with related icons, or in a list displaying additional s that can be also used to sort files.

-.. note:: The way file icons are generated in the Toonz browser depends on the images resolution and on the size set for the level strip frames in the Preferences > Interface dialog (see  :ref:`Using the Level Strip <using_the_level_strip>`  ).
+.. note:: The way file icons are generated in the OpenToonz browser depends on the images resolution and on the size set for the level strip frames in the Preferences > Interface dialog (see  :ref:`Using the Level Strip <using_the_level_strip>`  ).

 As part of the scene you can load Toonz raster and vector animation levels (TLV and PLI), Toonz palettes (TPL), full-color images or sequences of full-color images (BMP, JPG, NOL, PIC, PICT, PCT, PNG, RGB, SGI, TGA, TIF and TIFF), clips (AVI and MOV), Photoshop documents (PSD), vector images including animation (SWF), vector images (SVG) and audio files (AIFF and WAV).
 Images or clips with alpha channel information once imported will retain their transparency information.